An Officer and a Gentleman (musical)

-An Officer and a Gentleman, The Musical is a stage musical based on the 1982 film of the same name, written by Douglas Day Stewart.
-It had its world premiere May 18, 2012 at the Lyric Theatre in Sydney, Australia.
-The musical closed six weeks later on July 1.
+An Officer and a Gentleman, The Musical is a stage musical adaptation of the 1982 film of the same name, written by Douglas Day Stewart.

+History

-It was co-produced by John Frost and Sharleen Cooper Cohen.
-The book was written by Douglas Day Stewart and Sharleen Cooper Cohen and the score was written by Ken Hirsch and Robin Lerner.
-It was directed by Simon Phillips.
-It starred Ben Mingay as Zack Mayo and Amanda Harrison as Paula Pokrifki.
+The world premiere production of An Officer and a Gentleman, The Musical was co-produced by John Frost and Sharleen Cooper Cohen.
+The book was written by Douglas Day Stewart and Sharleen Cooper Cohen, and the score was by Ken Hirsch and Robin Lerner.
+Directed by Simon Phillips, the musical starred Ben Mingay as Zack Mayo and Amanda Harrison as Paula Pokrifki.
+The production had its world premiere on May 18, 2012 at the Lyric Theatre in Sydney, Australia.
+The musical closed only six weeks later, on July 1.

-A new version of the musical made its premiere at Curve in Leicester, England in April 2018 before touring the UK.
-It was directed by Nikolai Foster and used songs from the film's soundtrack such as "Up Where We Belong", "Girls Just Want to Have Fun", "Toy Soldiers", "Alone", "Don't Cry Out Loud" and "Material Girl", opposed to the musical's original score by Hirsch and Lerner.
+A new version of the musical made its premiere at Curve in Leicester, UK, in April 2018 before touring the UK.
+It was directed by Nikolai Foster and used songs from the film's soundtrack such as "Up Where We Belong", "Girls Just Want to Have Fun", "Toy Soldiers", "Alone", "Don't Cry Out Loud" and "Material Girl", as opposed to the original score by Hirsch and Lerner used in the previous incarnation.

+In 2019, a North American tour of An Officer and a Gentleman was announced, with a book adapted by Dick Scanlan, based on the version by Douglas Day Stewart and Sharleen Cooper Cohen.
+Choreography for this version was by Patricia Wilcox.

+In 2024, the Curve production of the musical returned to the UK, again directed by Nikolai Foster.
+Starring Luke Baker as Zack Mayo, it opened on February 23 at The Alexandra in Birmingham.

+Plot

 Reception

 The Sydney production received mixed reviews.
 In response to a highly negative review in The Australian, calling the show a "bloodless facsimile" of the film, author Stewart published a rebuttal defending the production and attacking the critics for their "eclectic, overly intellectual point of view".
 When the show's closing was announced, producer John Frost told a reporter that an American tour was still a possibility, after revisions were made to the show.

 The show was nominated for five Helpmann Awards including "Best Musical 2012".
 Bert LaBonte won for "Best Supporting Actor".